How to Accept a Job Offer by Email (Samples)

 If the employer is willing to negotiate, the candidate will receive a final offer or revised offer that the candidate can review and provide written acceptance of.

-Accepting a Job Offer Letter by Email (Sample & Template)
+Accepting a Job Offer Acceptance Email/Acceptance Letter (Sample & Template)

-Once the offer has been reviewed, the candidate is comfortable with the company culture and benefits, the candidate should write the written acceptance letter or email.
-After this email is sent, and start date is determined, the candidate should speak with their current employer and inform them of the new employer and new job (starting the resignation process of the previous job and ending the job search).
+Once the offer has been reviewed, the candidate is comfortable with the company culture and benefits, the candidate should write a written acceptance letter or email.
+After this email is sent and the start date is determined, the candidate should speak with their current employer and inform them of the new employer and new job (starting the resignation process of the previous job and ending the job search).

 Email subject line: Accepting the role of [Job Title]